 However, six months later ETH was pushing towards a resistance level of $400, before finally pushing through in mid-August of the same year.
 There might have been some characteristic drops along the way, but for the most part, the naysayers have been silenced.

-Fast-forward to February of 2021, and any negativity or hostility has been completely blown out of the water.
-Ethereum currently sits at just below $1,900, with speculators expecting it to reach $2,500 in a matter of months.
-Yes, you can expect dips - but hold out for those highs and expect to be rewarded handsomely.
+Ethereum currently sits at $3,149.
+You can expect dips - but hold out for those highs and expect to be rewarded handsomely.

 Don't Miss: Ethereum Price Prediction

 So, is Ethereum a good investment right now?

 Arguably the only thing standing in the way of Ethereum becoming the world’s premiere crypto is the amount of success it is experiencing at present.
 While that might sound like a paradox, allow us to explain: